 The gradient then remains between 6% and 8% for the last 5km.
 It could mark the first attacks of the stage or it could be warm-up for the mid-race Col du Platzerwasel or the finale up the Grand Ballon.

 Kasia Niewiadoma (Canyon-SRAM) believes that this is the toughest climb of the stage, and she expects the peloton to shatter, starting here, and on route to the finish in Le Markstein.

 The Col du Platzerwasel is sandwiched between the Petit Ballon and the Grand Ballon on stage 7's 127km route between Sélestat and Le Markstein.
 It will be one of the toughest stages of the event and that is largely due to the three back-to-back ascents.

-The middle climb, Col du Platzerwasel, is 7.1km and while it has an average gradient of 8.3 per cent, it is quite deceiving.
-The riders will face pitches above 9 per cent in the first, third and fifth kilometre, and while it eases off to 6 per cent, the road ramps back up to 10 per cent for the final kilometre before reaching its peak at roughly the half-way mark of the race.
+The middle climb, Col du Platzerwasel, is 7.1km and while it has an average gradient of 8.3%, it is quite deceiving.
+The riders will face pitches above 9% in the first, third and fifth kilometre, and while it eases off to 6%, the road ramps back up to 10% for the final kilometre before reaching its peak at roughly the half-way mark of the race.

 It is a tough climb, but what makes it even harder is that it is not a standalone ascent with the Petit Ballon ahead of it and the Grand Ballon to follow.